zorggn/love-asl/readme.md

 - `Source:setPanning` added, with parameter `pan`; 0.0 is full left, 1.0 is full right, 0.5 is centered; the curve is defined by the specific panning law selected.
 Default is `0.5`.

 - `Source:getPanLaw` added.
-- `Source:setPanLaw` added, with parameter `law`; which can be one of the following strings: `gain, power` or a custom function taking a number within the range [0,1] as input, and returning two numbers in the domain [0,1] that scale the left and right channels respectively.
+- `Source:setPanLaw` added, with parameter `law`; which can be one of the following strings: `gain`, `power` or a custom function taking a number within the range [0,1] as input, and returning two numbers in the domain [0,1] that scale the left and right channels respectively.
 Default is `gain`.
 The two laws are constant-gain/amplitude and constant-power/loudness laws, the first attentuates the volume at the center by -6dB (50%), the second only by -3dB (1/sqrt(2)).

 - `Source:getStereoSeparation` added.